 It makes better floors for buyers who want a durable surface and a lot of personality in their wood.
 Some of the most beautiful wood floor patterns use hickory to make them pop.
-The pros and cons of hickory flooring come down to the fact that some people love its unique personality, while others do not mind it.
+The pros and cons of hickory flooring come from the fact that some people love its unique personality, while others do not mind it.

 It makes beautiful wood flooring.
 What makes it durable is the strength of a material classified as hardness, resistance to bending or breaking under a load, or how much it compresses.
 The grain of wood also contributes to its strength.
 It is a straight, tight, knot-free wood grain.
-That makes it stronger than wood that is knotty or that split easily along the grain.
+That makes it stronger than wood that is knotty or splits easily along the grain.

 Is maple or oak harder?

 Maple is harder than oak.
-However, both Maple and Oak are amongst the harder wood species.
+However, both Maple and Oak are among the harder wood species.
 Maple comes with a 1450 rating on the Janka wood hardness chart.
 That makes it one of the densest wood species and ideal for high-traffic areas.

 Oak is slightly less hard.
-White Oak has a 1360 rating, and Red Oak 1290 rating.
+White Oak has a 1360 rating, and Red Oak has a 1290 rating.
 Maple is harder than oak.
 However, hardness does not always mean durability.
 Harder woods can be susceptible to decay, while softer wood resists it.

 Glue is sometimes expelled from the joint, causing a weak joint.
 Red oak has a porous texture, absorbs glue better than maple, and the joints are reliable.
 Maple is more likely to twist or warp than oak when cut.

 Hard maple is a flooring material, whereas maple is for bowling alleys, dance floors, and high-end homes.
 Red oak flooring is durable, whereas hard maple furniture is less likely to split along grain lines.
 Hard maple cabinets and doors are heavier than the red oak door.
-White oak is highly durable, resistant to the elements, and suitable for exterior use, but it is not affordable, and harder to work with.
+White oak is highly durable, resistant to the elements, and suitable for exterior use, but it is not affordable and is harder to work with.

 What wood is harder than oak?